JohnGarbutt/eiffel-ohpc/README.md

 - reimaging - `eiffel-vss-ctl`:/var/tmp/reimage.log

 # Known Issues
-- Messages in autoscaling/reimaging logs from the different hosts involved don't appear in running order.
+- Messages in the autoscaling/reimaging logs from scripts on different hosts don't appear in running order.
-- TODO: rescaling problem
+- On the 2nd and subsequent autoscaling the slurmctld loses contact with one of the autoscaled nodes during the job completion step.
+See bug #4 although note that the job does run, produce output and eventually complete.